neondatabase/website/content/docs/guides/read-replica-guide.md

 The general purpose of read replicas is to segregate read-only work from your production database operations.
 This can be applied to different uses cases, such as:

-- Offloading analytics or reporting queries
+- **Horizontal scaling**: Distributing read requests across replicas to improve performance and increase throughput
-- Distributing read requests to achieve higher throughput
+- **Analytics queries**: Offloading resource-intensive analytics and reporting workloads to reduce load on the primary compute
-- Providing read-only data access to specific users or applications
+- **Read-only access**: Granting read-only access to users or applications that don't require write permissions

 Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
 You can create one or more read replicas for any branch in your Neon project and configure the vCPU and memory allocated to each.
 Neon's _Autoscaling_ and _Autosuspend_ features are also supported, providing you with control over read replica compute usage.